rossibarra/msstatsFST/readme.md

+# msstatsFST

+Please note this version of msstats is no longer commpatible with current libsequence.
+I leave hte code up here in case the code to calculate Weir & Cockerham’s Fst is of use, but this code is no longer maintained or supported.
+Questions about the code should be directed to J. Ross-Ibarra.

+# Info

-A modification of  K. Thornton’s msstats program (http://molpopgen.org/software/lseqsoftware.html) that calculates Weir & Cockerham’s Fst estimator from ms simulations.
+This is a modification of  K. Thornton’s original msstats program that calculates Weir & Cockerham’s Fst estimator from ms simulations.

 You must have libsequence installed for this program to function.